CrazyComrades/crazy_comrades-soen341projectW2024/README.md

 Team rules:
 Each member of the team MUST contribute to the project at least 1 hour per day.
 All members must attend team meetings once planned.
 Always remember to press ccommit on github to save your work

+Car rental website, able to make, edit and remove reservations.
+The website will show car listings with pictures of the car.

 Sprint 1

 -Start a reservation